 There are some basic tips to consider when asking questions, like, for example, asking one question at a time, asking open questions rather than closed ones, or listening carefully to the other person before you ask the question.
 The best and most powerful questions are those that come from genuine and attentive listening.

 I am not doing what I am preaching, as I am giving you plenty of advice here.
 This whole post is a monument to advice, as I am telling you, dear reader, what you should or shouldn’t do.
 Am I a hypocrite, or is this a typical case of “do as I say, not as I do?”

 I don’t believe in absolutes.
 There are always exceptions to the rule.
-The topic at hand, that is, to give or not advice to others, isn’t an exception (forgive me the pun).
+The topic at hand isn’t an exception.
 There are many cases where giving advice is not only perfectly fine but would be the best course of action.

 It all will depend on the situation, but there are some cases in which it makes perfect sense not to start asking questions and to tell someone directly what they should do.